joesteffee/icloud-photo-sync/README.md

 export GOOGLE_PHOTOS_ALBUM_NAME="your-album-name-from-step-4"
 ```

-**Important:** If any Google Photos environment variable is set, all four must be set, or the service will fail to start.
+**Important:** If any of `GOOGLE_PHOTOS_CLIENT_ID`, `GOOGLE_PHOTOS_CLIENT_SECRET`, or `GOOGLE_PHOTOS_REFRESH_TOKEN` are set, all three must be set. `GOOGLE_PHOTOS_ALBUM_NAME` is optional.

+### Partner Sharing

+If you want photos to automatically appear in a partner's Google Photos library (via Partner Sharing), you can upload photos directly to your library without adding them to an album.

+**To use Partner Sharing:**

+1. **Set up Partner Sharing in Google Photos** (must be done manually in the Google Photos app):
+   - Open Google Photos on your phone or web
+   - Go to Settings > Partner Sharing
+   - Invite your partner and configure what to share
+   - **Important:** Enable "Include content from other Android apps" (this includes content uploaded via API)

+2. **Configure the sync service** to upload to library only:
+   - Set `GOOGLE_PHOTOS_CLIENT_ID`, `GOOGLE_PHOTOS_CLIENT_SECRET`, and `GOOGLE_PHOTOS_REFRESH_TOKEN` as described above
+   - **Do NOT set `GOOGLE_PHOTOS_ALBUM_NAME`** (leave it unset or set to empty string)
+   - Photos will be uploaded directly to your library and automatically shared with your partner (if Partner Sharing is enabled)

+**Note:** The Google Photos API does not support programmatically managing Partner Sharing settings.
+Partner Sharing must be configured manually in the Google Photos app.
+Once enabled, photos uploaded via the API will automatically be shared with your partner.

 ## Troubleshooting

 ### Google Photos Issues

 - **"Album not found" error**: Verify the album name matches exactly (case-sensitive).
 Check the album name in Google Photos and ensure there are no extra spaces.
+If you're using partner sharing (no album), this error should not occur.
 - **"Invalid credentials" error**: Verify your Client ID, Client Secret, and Refresh Token are correct.
 Make sure the OAuth consent screen is properly configured.
 - **"API not enabled" error**: Ensure the Photos Library API is enabled in your Google Cloud project.
 - **Token refresh failures**: Refresh tokens don't expire unless revoked.
 If you get token errors, you may need to generate a new refresh token using the steps above.